zekebarger/AccuSleePy/README.md

 Please contact zekebarger (at) gmail (dot) com with any questions or comments about the software.

+## What's new

+AccuSleePy offers the following improvements over the MATLAB version:

+- Up to 10 brain states can be configured through the user interface
+- Models can be trained through the user interface
+    - Model files contain useful metadata (brain state configuration, epoch length, number of epochs)
+    - Models optimized for real-time scoring can be trained
+- Lists of recordings can be imported and exported for repeatable batch processing
+- Undo/redo functionality in the manual scoring interface

 ## Installation

 - (recommended) create a new virtual environment (using